spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 sudo apt install -y build-essential
 ```

-From her on in I'd suggest using two bash windows, one with sudo
+From here on in I'd suggest using two bash windows, one with sudo
 enabled the other with standard permissions.

 > i.e. open a terminal and don't enter `sudo` in there, instead use